Knowledge Hub

 Tools matter, but business context explains why the tool is being used.
 People who understand the problem, the users and the outcome usually grow faster.

 Compare roles by work style, learning curve, salary growth, communication load and technical depth.
-A good path should match how you naturally like to solve problems.
+A good path should match how a learner naturally likes to solve problems.

 What to learn before buying another course